rickydeluca/subspace-training/README.md

 ## How to run
 Activate the _virtual environment_ if you are using one.

+You __do not__ need to manually download the dataset beacuse the script will automatically check if they are already present in your data folder and if not, it will download them.

 To run one experiment you can use:

 ```